Xiradorn/xdojonavbar/README.md

 **For Developers:**
 * written in JADE (PUG) and SASS
 * thare is a config var for develop a super lightweight version of css.
+* configurator ary for better developing steps

 #### Installation:
 * Download the latest release from (https://github.com/XiradornLab/phpbb_ext_xdojonavbar/releases).